 - Expanding coverage to the self-insured, self-employed, and those employees otherwise not covered.

-PEUC: Individuals whose UI benefits were exhausted after July 2019 are eligible to apply for the 13-week extension.
+PEUC: Individuals whose UI benefits were exhausted after July 2019 are eligible to apply for the 13-week extension until they end in December of 2020.
+Kentucky Career Center has created a flow chart to help you understand what you may qualify for.

 The Louisiana Workforce Commission issued new guidance for UI benefits in response to COVID-19.
 The changes mean more people may be eligible for unemployment insurance.